In-Person

 Abstract:

-Despite the above, more people are mobilized in response to the deaths of Black men than those of Black women.
-Kimberlé Crenshaw understands this asymmetry as partially rooted in Black women’s lack of “narrative capital,” and has called on women to “share their stories” of violence in order to redistribute said capital and occasion greater mobilization.
-But those who call on Black women to share their stories of private violence must reflect, not only on the complications of sharing publicly these stories of violent intimacy, but on how Black political leaders like W. E. B. Du Bois have written spectacular violence, and specifically lynching, into the story of who Blacks are and why they are here.
-This talk considers the people-making stories of Du Bois alongside Toni Morrison’s stories, the deaths she centers in her work, the ephemeral collectives she sought to build through these stories of intimate violence and death, and how she would have the stories shared to argue for a more effective method of storytelling to increase mobilization in response to Black women’s deaths.
+Despite all this, more people are mobilized in response to the deaths of Black men than those of Black women.
+Kimberlé Crenshaw understands this asymmetry as partially rooted in Black women’s lack of “narrative capital,” and Crenshaw has called on women to “share their stories” of violence in order to redistribute such capital and occasion greater mobilization.
+But those who call on Black women to share their stories of private violence must reflect, not only on the complications of sharing publicly these stories of violent intimacy, but on how Black political leaders like W.E.B.
+Du Bois have written spectacular violence, and specifically lynching, into the story of who Blacks are and why they are here.
+In this talk, Professor Threadcraft (author of Intimate Justice: The Black Female Body and the Body Politic, Oxford University Press 2016) explores the people-making stories of Du Bois alongside Toni Morrison’s stories, focusing on the deaths Morrison centers in her work; the ephemeral collectives she sought to build through her tales of intimate violence and death; and how she would have such stories shared to argue for a more effective method of storytelling to increase mobilization in response to Black women’s deaths.